wangc86/mosquitto/readme_hw3.md

 5. Set N=7 and repeat Step 2;
 6. Set N=9 and repeat Step 2.

 Observe and note that up to which N the empirical result will start to look similar to the exponential distribution.
+Read the following to see how to generate a proper exponential distribution for comparison.

-Here are some example results.
-You may find more examples in folder "csc0056-hw3":
+You may use the python scripts in folder "csc0056-hw3/plots" to plot your results.
+Here are some example plots, and you can find more examples in the folder:

 <img src="./csc0056-hw3/plots/pdf-n-1.png" alt="pdf-n-1" style="zoom:72%;" />